peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

 ## How can we improve on this project?

-* build a dashboard that would inform potential landlords of what price range to use
+* build a dashboard that would inform potential landlords of what price range to use based on their inputs
 * pull data from a different period of the year, as we know prices are seasonal
 * look at other types of accommodation, as this dataset only includes apartments
 * work upon the data limitations mentioned above which affected the Rsquared